Disease Guide ·Hip Dysplasia ·2026

 Coverage Basics

 Most policies cover hip dysplasia if your dog shows no signs before enrollment.
-However, many insurers impose a 6-12 month orthopedic waiting period — much longer than the standard 14-day illness wait.
+Many impose 6-12 month orthopedic waiting periods (vs. 14-day standard).
 Some require a vet exam or X-rays at enrollment to confirm no pre-existing joint issues.

 Red flag · Waiting period